HALLOWEEN IS HERE

 On this occasion, you also prepared gifts for our support staff to say thank you for all that they do.
 Thank you, children.
 It’s so touching and we love all the gifts from you.
 After giving, you experienced a scavenger hunt and some trick or treating.
 You all genuinely enjoyed waltzing around the Aurora grounds in your costumes hunting for clues and collecting some treats.
 It was such an engaging time and a pleasure to see the bright smiles whilst you took part in this ‘spooktacular’ holiday.

-AURORA PUBLICATION HOUSE
+AURORA PUBLISHING HOUSE

 WALKING FEET ON BOOK STREET